John Gilbert Winant: Legacy

 In what amounted to a eulogy, The New York Times wrote of Winant two days after his death:

 Here was a man who truly loved mankind and tried all his life to make the lot of his fellow-men better and happier...
 Governor Winant was a liberal Republican.
 When President Roosevelt summoned him to a larger field as head of the Social Security Board, his political opponents called him "a Republican New Dealer."

 In 1948, the Winant Clayton Volunteers formed in honor of Winant and the Reverend Philip "Tubby" Clayton, organizer of the Toc H Christian charity in the First World War.
 Initially, American volunteers came to London to help British families rebuild churches and community centers damaged during World War II.
 In 1959 the exchange was reciprocated with Winant volunteers traveling from America to England while the Claytons go from England to work in the United States.

 In 1982, The Carsey Institute at the University of New Hampshire established The John G. Winant Fellowship for students interested in working in non-profit or governmental organizations.

 In 2009, Rivington Winant, with his wife Joan, donated 85 acres of land in Concord for the creation of Winant Park in honor of his late father and mother.
 The property sits on what was formerly the Winants' estate and offers the public biking, hiking and cross-country ski trails.
 Rivington Winant said his goal was to create "something that would be useful to the people of Concord, and something my father would like."

-Two positions have been endowed in Winant's honour at the University of Oxford: the John G. Winant Lectureship in U.S. Foreign Policy and the John Gilbert Winant Visiting Professorship of American Government, which is held at Oxford's Rothermere American Institute.
+Two positions have been endowed in Winant's honor at the University of Oxford: the John G. Winant Lectureship in U.S. Foreign Policy and the John Gilbert Winant Visiting Professorship of American Government, which is held at Oxford's Rothermere American Institute.

 On June 30, 2017, a statue of Winant was unveiled outside the New Hampshire State Library in Concord.
-The campaign to build the statue with private funds was led by Van McLeod, longtime head of New Hampshire's Department of Cultural Resources, and state lawmaker Steve Shurtleff.
+The campaign to build the statue with private funds was led by Van McLeod, longtime Commissioner of New Hampshire's Department of Cultural Resources, and the former Speaker of the New Hampshire House, Steve Shurtleff.